nghihua/tutor-app/server/README.md

 [GET] /api/user/:id

+	--> if user is not logged in (no jwt in cookie or jwt is invalid), return a 401 error code with message "Unauthorized!"

+	--> if user is logged in but cannot find user_id in database, return a 401 error code with message "Unauthorized!"

 	--> if cannot find user_id in database, return false

 	--> otherwise, return an object with that user's data